-LSP enforces the registration requirements and financial responsibilities identified in 49 CFR 350.201(s) 1 and 2 during all roadside inspections.
+LSP enforces the registration requirements and financial responsibilities identified in 49 CFR 350.201(t) 1 and 2 during all roadside inspections.
 LSP has a strict policy requiring all inspectors to check the carrier's operating authority and financial responsibility requirements during every inspection, in addition to enforcing Federal OOS orders.
 Inspectors will utilize Query Central to verify all status checks.
 Upon verification, any vehicle discovered to be operating without the required operating authority, or beyond the scope of the motor carrier's operating authority, will be placed out of service.
 In addition, inspectors are also required to conduct driver's license status checks on all CMV drivers, during every stop.
 Any driver found to be operating a CMV without a valid driver's license of the proper class required, will be placed out of service until such time as the violation is corrected.

-LSP has 67 full-time NAS-Certified inspectors who perform roadside inspections in conjunction with enforcement activities.
-Additional support is provided by 51 NAS-Certified inspectors who support roadside inspection efforts, primarily on an overtime basis.
+LSP has 79 full-time NAS-Certified inspectors who perform roadside inspections in conjunction with enforcement activities.
+Additional support is provided by 52 NAS-Certified inspectors who support roadside inspection efforts, primarily on an overtime basis.

-In FFY 2021, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued, impaired, and unqualified drivers.
+In FFY 2020, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued, impaired, and unqualified drivers.
 This emphasis is in recognition of the evidence that operator condition/error continues to play a significant factor in CMV crashes, and will be the primary focus of Level III, driver-only inspections.
 LSP will attempt to meet or exceed FMCSA's recommended number of Level I and Level III inspections performed (at least 33% Level III and 25% Level I).
 However, inspectors may perform any Level inspection necessary, as circumstances dictate.
-LSP will continue to enforce FMCSA's ELD mandate during all roadside and enforcement activities.
-Additionally, LSP requires all inspectors to utilize eRODS when an ELD is present.
-The utilization of Webservices and successful data transfers are critical to safety and the efficient enforcement of the hours of service regulations.
-The target goal is to use eRODS whenever possible, which currently has a utilization rate of 25-49%, with a projected goal increase to 50-75%.
+Additionally, LSP will enforce FMCSA's new ELD mandate during all roadside and enforcement activities.
 LSP will continue to work with the LSU/HSRG to ensure that enforcement efforts are directed toward high-crash corridors, as dictated by statistical data analyzed by LSU/HSRG, as well as trends that develop in different areas across the state.
 Region Lieutenants and Sergeants will work together to identify "problem areas" in their respective Regions, and will continually direct enforcement efforts to those areas.

-LSP will continue support of FMCSA's emphasis on passenger carrier enforcement during FFY 2021.
+LSP will continue support of FMCSA's emphasis on passenger carrier enforcement during FFY 2020.
 Enforcement will target areas where data indicates a need for enforcement, particularly agricultural regions to ensure safe transportation of migrant workers.
-According to research provided by LSU/HSRG, data shows that the number of crashes involving both large and small buses has decreased significantly from CY2018 to CY2019.
+According to research provided by LSU/HSRG, data shows that the number of crashes involving both large and small buses has decreased significantly from CY2017 to CY2018.
 LSP will maintain efforts to see a continued decrease in these types of crashes.

 Additionally, Inspectors will maintain awareness for signs of illegal activity during inspection and enforcement efforts, to include human trafficking.
-LSP will continue to work with Truckers Against Trafficking and other organizations to ensure inspectors have the latest information available to combat human trafficking through identification and education efforts across the state.
-LSP hosted a CMV Criminal Interdiction course with an emphasis on Human Trafficking in FY2020.
+LSP will also work with Truckers Against Trafficking and other organizations to ensure inspectors have the latest information available to combat human trafficking through identification and education efforts across the state.
+LSP will host a CMV Criminal Interdiction course with an emphasis on Human Trafficking.
 We will also continue to post updated Human Trafficking informational pamphlets at all stationary scales throughout the state.

-LSP will utilize mobile weight enforcement at locations other than fixed weight facilities, to ensure overloaded CMVs (including intermodal vehicles) are not operating on Louisiana highways, particularly those in disrepair, placing motorists in danger.
+LSP will utilize mobile weight enforcement at locations other than fixed weight facilities, to ensure overloaded CMVs (including intermodal vehicles) are not operating on Louisiana highways, particularly those in disrepair, placing motorist in danger.
 This includes those CMVs that are missing GVWR information.
 This occurs quite frequently, as the stickers are removed or painted over, allowing unqualified (Non-CDL) drivers to operate a CMV that actually requires a CDL driver.
 The appropriate level NAS inspection is conducted with all mobile weight enforcement activities.